Photography Equipment Essentials

 Camera manual.
 Download it to your laptop.

 Camera batteries, at least 3.

-CF or SD cards, at least three, 16 gbs, or larger if you shooting the higher megapixel cameras like the Nikon D800E or the Sony A7r.
+CF or SD cards, at least three, 32 GBS, or larger if you shoot the higher megapixel cameras.
 Some people like to avoid using large cards in case the card fails.
 If a smaller card failed you would lose a lot less data.
 I like the Sandisk Ultra Cards.
 I find them fine for video as well.
 If you are using only SD cards make sure that they are Class 10.

 Circular polarizing filter.
-Buy the largest one that you will need and then use step down rings to adapt to the smaller front elements if you want to save some money.
 I like the B+W Polarizers.
 If you will be using the polarizer on a very wide lens you may need the slim version to avoid vignetting.

-Compact Flash card reader if shooting digital and bringing a laptop.
-I use and like this dual slot Lexar USB Card Reader.
+SD card reader if shooting digital and bringing a laptop.
+I use and like this dual-slot Lexar USB Card Reader.
 Accepts both SD and CF cards.

 Camera Bag.
 I greatly prefer backpack camera bags.
-Much less stress on the body versus an over the shoulder model.
+Much less stress on the body versus an over-the-shoulder model.
 I like the LowePro Backpacks and Slingbags products as well as F-Stop.
-I am currently using an F-Stop Guru and love it.
+I am currently using an F-Stop Loka UL and Magrit is using a similar but made-for-woman, Kashmir UL.
+We really like these packs.
+Plenty of room for our camera equipment and extra clothing, plus they are comfortable and lightweight.
 My camera backpacks have sleeves in them for my laptop.
 I always “Carry On” my camera and computer equipment.
-The airlines are getting stricter about your carry on luggage.
-Restrict your carry on to your camera bag and your laptop.
-Check with the your airline.
+The airlines are getting stricter about your carry-on luggage.
+Restrict your carry-on to your camera bag and your laptop.
+Check with your airline.
 I pack my tripod with the head removed in my luggage.
-Lithium batteries are not allowed in your “checked luggage” so you must have them in your carry on.
+Lithium batteries are not allowed in your “checked luggage” so you must have them in your carry-on.

 Photography Equipment That’s Nice to have